jiaolyulu/kineticSculpture/stepper.md

 <img src="images/stepperdriver/TMC2209V1.2Pin.jpg" alt="a stepper motor driver pin configuration" width=400>

 So A1 A2 should be connected to A+ A-, B1 B2 should be connected to B+ B-.
 According to my experience, the only thing matters is that you should pair them right.
+The polarity doesn’t matter.

 <p>&nbsp;</p>